Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: Spectral Bounds on Transport Distances

-In Figure 6 we plot the output of the algorithm on a point mass in both the discrete and continuous settings, scaling the latter by $\sqrt{2}$.
-The curves are fully overlapping, and cannot be distinguished (this holds even for $very$ small values of $n$).
-It is worth recalling the recent theorem of Pausinger, which proves that this algorithm belongs to a large class which produce the van der Corput sequence on the torus (and thus achieve optimal discrepancy, up to constants) \cite{pausinger}.
-Further, Steinerberger's recent result \cite{steinii} indicates that this algorithm performs \textit{extremely} well on the torus, and by extension large cycle graphs, and that the sequence of points rapidly becomes very uniformly distributed.
+In Figure 6 we show the difference between the inverse fractional Laplacian on a point mass $ L^{1/2}(\delta_0)$ in the continuous and discrete settings.
+The two outputs are almost identical and thus their difference is quite small (this holds even for $very$ small values of $n$).
+It is worth recalling the recent Theorem of Pausinger, which proves that this algorithm belongs to a large class which produces the van der Corput sequence on the torus (and thus achieves optimal discrepancy, up to constants) \cite{pausinger}.
+Further, Steinerberger's recent result \cite{steinii} indicates that this algorithm performs extremely well on the torus, and by extension large cycle graphs, and that the sequence of points rapidly becomes very evenly distributed.